n00b7/pi64/README.md

 # pi64

-pi64 is an experimental 64-bit OS for the Raspberry Pi 3.
-It is based on Debian Stretch and backed by a 4.11 Linux kernel.
+pi64 is an experimental 64-bit OS for the Raspberry Pi 4B.
+It is based on Debian Stretch and backed by a 4.19 Linux kernel.

 ## Releases

 The latest images are always available in the [releases](https://github.com/bamarni/pi64/releases) section.

-There are 2 versions : `lite` and `desktop`.
-The desktop version is based on [LXDE](http://lxde.org/).

 ## Installation